Armed forces workforce

 1. Main facts and figures

-- as at April 2018, people from ethnic minorities (not including White minorities) made up 2.4% of officers in the UK regular armed forces
+- as at October 2018, people from ethnic minorities (not including White minorities) made up 2.5% of officers in the UK regular armed forces, compared with 2.4% in April 2012

-- for ranks below officer, 8.7% of all armed forces personnel were from ethnic minorities
+- for ranks below officer, 8.8% of all armed forces personnel were from ethnic minorities, compared with 7.9% in April 2012

 - the Army had the highest percentage of people from ethnic minorities working both as officers and in other ranks, compared with the other armed forces